confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 description: Learn how to use the CREATE STREAM statement on a Kafka topic
 ---

-In KSQL, you create streams from {{ site.aktm }} topics, and you create streams of query results from other streams.
+In ksqlDB, you create streams from {{ site.aktm }} topics, and you create streams of query results from other streams.

 -   Use the CREATE STREAM statement to create a stream from a Kafka